Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Aiyuk is averaging 48.3 receiving yards per game in three career matchups against the Rams, 2.8 more than his receiving yards prop bet over/under for Sunday's game (45.5).
+- Aiyuk is averaging 48.3 receiving yards per game in three career matchups against the Rams, 0.2 fewer than his receiving yards prop bet over/under for Sunday's game (48.5).

-- Aiyuk has caught a touchdown pass against the Rams once, but did not have multiple TDs in that game.
+- Aiyuk, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- This week Aiyuk will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).

-- With 17 passing TDs allowed this year, the Rams defense is ranked second in the NFL.

 Recent Performances

-- Aiyuk did not record a catch in the NFC Divisional round versus the Packers.
+- Aiyuk did not have a catch in the NFC Divisional round against the Packers.

-- Aiyuk has recorded 173 receiving yards (57.7 per game), reeling in 11 passes on 14 targets over his last three outings.
+- Over his last three outings, Aiyuk has totaled 173 yards on 11 catches, averaging 57.7 yards per game on 14 targets.

 Aiyuk's San Francisco Teammates